gavinlyonsrepo/ST7789_TFT_RPI/README.md

 ### Fonts

-The font system is same as Display_LIB for the graphic display [is documented here at link.](https://github.com/gavinlyonsrepo/Display_Lib_RPI/blob/main/extra/doc/fonts/README.md)
+The font system is same as used in Display_Lib_RPI 'mother' library , [is documented here at link.](https://github.com/gavinlyonsrepo/Display_Lib_RPI/blob/main/extra/doc/fonts/README.md)

 ## Software